-Relevant range is a level of volume or activity within which a company is expected to operate.
-All the budgeting and costing exercise are conducted with relevant range as the fundamental assumption.
-In other words, it is the underlying assumption when we comment certain costs to be fixed or variable.
-Fixed costs may not be fixed and per-unit variable cost may not be variable outside the relevant range of activity or volume.
+A relevant range is a level of volume or activity within which a company is expected to operate.
+All the budgeting and costing exercises are conducted with the relevant range as the fundamental assumption.
+In other words, it is the underlying assumption when we comment on certain costs to be fixed or variable.
+Fixed costs may not be fixed, and per-unit variable costs may not be variable outside the relevant range of activity or volume.

-Relevant range in managerial accounting and cost accounting discipline is a crucial concept for managers.
-All the fundamentals of planning and controlling are based on the relevant range of operating activity of a company.
+A relevant range in managerial accounting and cost accounting discipline is crucial for managers.
+All the fundamentals of planning and control are based on a company’s relevant range of operating activities.
 Therefore, it is of utmost importance to estimate the relevant range as close to actual as possible so that the planning and actions of the management are proved fruitful.

 Relevant Range and Budgeting

-The concept of relevant range is a very important concept from various angles.
+A relevant range is a very important concept from various angles.
 It is the foundation for any budgeting exercise.
-Without defining the relevant range, it is impossible to effectively complete the budgeting process.
-Let us see, how, with the help of an example.
+Without defining such a range, it is impossible to complete the budgeting process effectively.
+Let us see how, with the help of an example.

-While making cost budgets for the year 2014, one would need to forecast the various cost elements such as material cost, labor cost, utility cost, factory cost, administration cost, finance cost, selling and distribution cost etc. All these costs are directly or indirectly dependent upon the level of activity of the business.
-Therefore, the budgeting manager should know the expected level of activity in the year 2014.
+While making cost budgets for the year 2014, one would need to forecast the various cost elements such as material cost, labor cost, utility cost, factory cost, administration cost, finance cost, selling and distribution cost, etc. All these costs are directly or indirectly dependent upon the level of activity of the business.
+Therefore, the budgeting manager should know the expected activity level in the year 2014.
 Can that activity be 10000 MT?
-Looks illogical, right?
+It looks illogical, right?

 How to Calculate Relevant Range?